 That means the content might not have been read – it was just shown.

-If you’re thumb-scrolling through your feed at a million miles an hour, you’re adding a view to each of those posts even though you haven’t stopped to read them.
+If you’re thumb-scrolling through your feed at a million miles an hour, you’re adding an impression to each of those posts even though you haven’t stopped to read them.

-Because of that, post views aren’t a great indicator of engagement from your audience.
+Because of that, post views/impressions aren’t a great indicator of engagement from your audience.

-Articles are long-form pieces of writing (up to 100K characters) that are LinkedIn’s equivalent of blog posts.
+Articles and newsletters are longform pieces of writing (up to 120K characters) that are LinkedIn’s equivalents of blog posts.

-Article views are counted only when someone clicks through to the article.
+Article and newsletter views are counted only when someone clicks through to read the article or newsletter.

 This could be via a link in your profile or in a post, but also from links in emails, Google searches or even direct traffic.

-Unlike post views, article views are the result of a conscious decision by the viewer.
-No one views a LinkedIn article by accident.
+Unlike post views, article and newsletter views are the result of a conscious decision by the viewer.
+No one views a LinkedIn article or newsletter by accident.

-However, because articles are weightier than posts, even a small number of article views can help build your authority and earn new leads into your business.
+As articles and newsletters are weightier than posts, even a small number of these views can help build your authority and earn new leads into your business.